NICMx/Jool/doc/usr/mod-run-464xlat.md

 _n6_'s packet will have addresses `192.168.0.8` and `203.0.113.24`.
 The former will be translated using the EAMT entry (since it matches `192.168.0.8/29`) and the latter will use the pool6 prefix (because it matches `0.0.0.0/0`).
 We're using `0.0.0.0/0` because we're talking about the whole Internet.

-Notice, because of the prefix lengths of the EAMT entry, _R_'s NAT64 will not only be servicing packets from _n6_, but also from `192.168.0.9` through `192.168.0.15` as well (not pictured in the diagrams); you don't have to do this on a node-by-node basis.
 Also note that _R_ is an average NAT64 and you shouldn't think of this installation of Jool as anything other than that.

 For completeness sake, here's _BT_'s network configuration: